We may earn affiliate commissions for the recommended products. Learn more.

 Data storage

 1Password and Proton Pass provide adequate encrypted cloud storage to safeguard your most precious files.
 The exact amount will depend on your chosen subscription plan.
 However, since Proton Pass has a free tier that comes with 5GB of cloud storage, I think it’s clear that it’s the better choice in this regard.
-Meanwhile, 1Password’s cheapest plan includes merely 1GB.
+Meanwhile, 1Password’s cheapest plan includes only 1GB.

 To be precise, all Proton users get 5GB of secure cloud storage thanks to Proton Drive’s free tier.
 Technically, it’s not part of the Proton Pass app, but I think that’s an irrelevant distinction.
 You can use the same Proton account to access your Proton Drive anywhere, which is convenient enough in my book.
 If you need more storage, simply choose the Proton Unlimited subscription plan or another one of Proton Drive’s paid tiers.